MS-GPS-Hackathons/AI-Adoption-Workshop/wds/wds_option_01.md

 ### **Task 4: Aligning the Architecture with Business Outcomes**

 **Challenge:**
-Tie every technical decision back to Fabrikam’s core business outcomes.
+Tie every technical decision back to Fabrikam's core business outcomes.
 Present a cohesive solution that not only solves technical challenges but also delivers tangible business benefits.

 **Considerations:**
 - **Outcome Mapping:** Illustrate how real-time analytics drive personalized marketing and operational efficiency.